CaylinDewey/project2-v2/README.md

 ## User Experience
 - A <b>user-centered</b> approach was taken with the design of an interactive sight for this game.
 - The user should be able to start the game, <i><b>and save scores on a scoreboard</i></b> within a short period of time.
 - The site should be <b>future-proofed</b> to accomodate <b>scalability</b> but keep the navigation of the site consistent for the user - regardless of growth and expansion.
-Future ideas are to include are pages with information about the origins of the game and space for more players to play with one another.

 ### User Stories UX
 #### First Time Visitor Goals
 - As a user, I want to be able to start this game quickly and generate a score.
+- I want to be able to clearly see who won and why.
-The score should be saved on a scoreboard for future viewing.
-The scores should be added until I hit the rest button.
+- The score should be saved on a scoreboard if I choose.
+- The scores should be tallied up for me, until I hit the reset button.
+- I want to have access to the rules so that I can understand the outcomes.

 #### Returning Visitor Goals
 - The same basic structure will allow for consistency and predictability for returning users.
+- The rules are on display with each game making indirect visibility key to learning the rules.
+This in-turn should generate investement for the user.
 - The rules are visible, generic and easy to learn making the game accessible and relevant.

 #### Frequent Visitor Goals